Eddie Buczynski: Herman Slater and embracing Wicca: 1964–1972

 From Ozone Park, he moved to Manhattan, where a counter-cultural community had built up around the Greenwich Village and the Lower East Side that contained an array of gay people, hippies, occultists and others adopting bohemian lifestyles.
 Without money, he resorted to working as a rent boy, and made use of both marijuana and LSD.
-Although he briefly returned to Catholicism, in 1971 he read a copy of Witchcraft Today (1954), a book authored by Englishman Gerald Gardner, the founder of Gardnerian Wicca, and it reignited his interest in Pagan religion.
-In the autumn, he tracked down Leo Martello (1931–2000), a prominent gay rights activist and Pagan Witch who practiced his own Italian-focused form of the Craft known as the Strega tradition.
-Although he felt that Buczynski was too inexperienced in magic to begin practicing Strega Craft, Martello befriended and shared his contacts with the young man, and took him to visit Herman Slater (1935–1992), a fellow New Yorker who was of Jewish heritage.
-Like Buczynski and Martello, Slater was gay, and a romantic relationship soon developed between Buczynski – who was attracted to bears – and the older man.
-Buczynski moved in with Slater to an apartment in the Brooklyn Heights in June 1972.
+Although he briefly returned to Catholicism, in 1971 he read a copy of Witchcraft Today (1954), a book authored by Englishman Gerald Gardner, the founder of Gardnerian Wicca, and it reignited his interest in pagan religion.
+In autumn of that year, he tracked down Leo Martello (1931–2000)– a prominent gay-rights activist and pagan witch, who practiced his own Italian-focused form of witchcraft, called Strega.
+Although Leo thought that Buczynski was too inexperienced in magic to begin practicing Strega, Leo befriended him and shared his contacts with him, and took him to visit Herman Slater (1935–1992)– a fellow New Yorker who was of Jewish heritage.
+Like Buczynski and Martello, Slater was gay, and a romantic relationship soon developed between Buczynski (who was attracted to bears) and the older man.
+Buczynski moved-in with Slater in an apartment in Brooklyn Heights in June 1972.

-That year, the couple decided to open up an occult store, named The Warlock Shop, at 300 Henry Street in Brooklyn Heights, New York City; alongside this venture, they also founded a company, Earth Religion Supplies, Inc, which would later go into publishing.
-Officially opening on June 21, 1972, the back room of the shop would also be used for weekly lectures and would be rented to various occult groups who wanted to assemble there.
+That year, the couple decided to open up an occult store, named The Warlock Shop, at 300 Henry Street in Brooklyn Heights, New York City.
+Alongside this venture, they also founded a company, called Earth Religion Supplies, Inc, which would later go into publishing.
+Officially opening on June 21, 1972, the back room of the shop would also be used for weekly lectures, and would be rented to various occult groups who wanted to assemble there.

-Still eager to be initiated into a Pagan Witchcraft, or Wiccan, tradition, Buczsynki began contacting various covens requesting initiation, including the Gardnerian Wiccan coven run in Louisville, Kentucky by Fran and Gerry Fisher and the Algard Wiccan coven that had been founded by Mary Nesnick; the former refused due to the long-distance between them and the young man, while the latter declined due to Buczynski's homosexuality.
-He then approached Gwen Thompson (1928–1986), matriarch of the New England Covens of Traditionalist Witches (NECTW), asking for initiation, although declined to inform her of his sexual orientation.
+Still eager to be initiated into a Wiccan coven, Buczsynki began contacting various covens, requesting initiation therein.
+The covens that he tried to join included the Gardnerian Wiccan coven in Louisville, Kentucky that was run by Fran and Gerry Fisher, and the Algard Wiccan coven that had been founded by Mary Nesnick; the former coven refused due to the long distance between them and Buczsynki, while the latter coven refused due to Buczynski's homosexuality.
+Buczsynki then approached Gwen Thompson (1928–1986)– the matriarch of the New England Covens of Traditionalist Witches (NECTW), asking for initiation, although he declined to inform her of his sexual orientation.
 Thompson took a liking to the young man, and welcomed him into her coven, where he proceeded to adopt the craft name of "Hermes".
 They developed a strong friendship, much to Slater's dismay, and Buczynski soon rose to a second degree position, adopting an adapted craft name of "Hermes Dionysos" and becoming High Priest of Thompson's coven.
 Thompson ultimately became attracted to the young man, and repeatedly asked him to have sex with her, to which he refused.
-Their friendship broke down, and he was expelled from her North Haven coven.
+Their friendship broke down, and he was expelled from her North Haven coven, within a few months of having joined it, later in 1972.